syxolk/image_hint_transformer/README.md

 #image_detection_transformer
-transforms found objects in the image into another coordinate-system
+transforms found objects in the image into another coordinate-system (street-environment)